Health & Nutrition10 min read

 What to look for:

-• A formula matched to activity level (working dog vs. companion)
+• Formulas matched strictly to activity level (working dog versus couch potato).

-Common concern: Medium breeds with deep chests (like Standard Poodles) can be susceptible to bloat.
-Feeding two smaller meals instead of one large meal reduces risk.
+Common concern: Deep-chested medium breeds (like Standard Poodles) are highly susceptible to bloat.
+Splitting their daily ration into two smaller meals drastically cuts that risk.

 Large Breeds (55 to 100 Pounds)